signalfx/signalfx-dotnet-tracing/docs/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before creating an issue or a pull request.

-## Performance overhead tests

-A dashboard with recent performance overhead data is available at https://signalfx.github.io/signalfx-dotnet-tracing/.
-Test follows the approach outlined in [splunk-otel-java-overhead-test](https://github.com/signalfx/splunk-otel-java-overhead-test).

 ## License

 The SignalFx Instrumentation for .NET is a redistribution of the